-There are three primary ways to measure the thickness of a conformal coating:
+There are three main ways to measure the thickness of a conformal coating:

-- Wet film thickness gauge - Wet film thickness can be measured directly by using gauges that use a series of notches and teeth, with each tooth having a calibrated length.
-The gauge is placed directly into the wet film, and the measurement is then multiplied by the percent solids of the coating to approximate dry coating thickness.
+- Wet film thickness gauge - Wet film thickness can be measured directly by using gauges that have a series of notches and teeth - each tooth having a calibrated length.
+The gauge is placed directly into the wet film, and the measurement is then multiplied by the percent-solids of the coating to approximate dry coating thickness.

-- Ultrasonic thickness gauge – It measures coating thickness using ultrasonic waves, so does not need a metal backplane like eddy current probes.
-Thickness is calculated from the time sound waves take to travel from the transducer, through the coating, bounce off the surface of the board, and back.
+- Ultrasonic thickness gauge – It measures coating thickness using ultrasonic waves, so it does not need a metal backplane like eddy current probes.
+Thickness is calculated from the time sound waves take to travel from the transducer, through the coating, onto the surface of the board, and then back through the coating to the transducer.
 A conductive medium, like propylene glycol or water, is needed to provide good contact with the surface.
 This is generally considered a non-destructive test unless there is a concern with the conductive medium affecting the coating.

 How Long Does It Take For Conformal Coating To Dry?

-Conformal coating can cure between seconds to days, depending on the type of resin, curing method, and thickness of the coating.
+Conformal coating can take from seconds to days in order to cure, depending on the type of resin, curing method, and thickness of the coating.
 There are several types of curing mechanisms available, depending on the type of resin chosen:

-- Evaporative Cure Mechanism - Liquid carrier evaporates, and what is left behind is the coating resin.
+Evaporative Cure Mechanism - Liquid carrier evaporates, and what is left behind is the coating resin.
 This curing method is typically combined with another mechanism like moisture cure.
-PCBs can generally be handled within an hour, but it will take days to fully cure, when the coating has reached it final properties.
+PCBs can generally be handled within an hour, but it will take days to fully cure - when the coating resembles its final properties.

-- Moisture Cure - Primarily found in silicone and some urethane systems.
+Moisture Cure - Primarily found in silicone and some urethane systems.
 The coating resin reacts with ambient moisture to form the polymer coating.
 Moisture curing is often combined with evaporative curing.
 As carrier solvents evaporate, moisture reacts with resin to initiate final curing.
-PCBs can generally be handled within minutes or an hour, but it will take days to fully cure, when the coating has reached it final properties.
+PCBs can generally be handled within a few minutes to an hour, but it will take days to fully cure - when the coating resembles its final properties.

-- Heat Cure - Heat cure mechanisms can be used with one or multicomponent systems, as a secondary cure mechanism for UV cure, moisture cure, or evaporative cure.
-The addition of heat will cause the system to polymerize, or speed the cure of the system.
+Heat Cure - Heat cure mechanisms can be used with either single or multicomponent systems as a secondary cure mechanism for UV cure, moisture cure, or evaporative cure.
+The addition of heat will cause the system to polymerize, or accelerate the cure of the system.
 This helps when one cure mechanism is insufficient to gain the cure properties required or expected.

-- UV Cure - Coatings that are cured by ultraviolet light offer very fast production throughputs.
+UV Cure - Coatings that are cured by ultraviolet light offer very fast production throughputs.
 They are 100% solid systems with no carrier solvents.
 UV curing is line‐of‐site, so a secondary curing mechanism is needed under components and in shadow areas.
-Cure time is near instantaneous when exposed to UV, but shadowed areas may take days to full cure.
+Cure time is near instantaneous when exposed to UV, but may take days to fully cure in shadowed areas.